intranda/goobi-plugin-import-crown/docs/index_en.md

 The generation of task titles is configured in `<title>`.
 The same rules apply here as in the normal creation mask.
 In addition, the two keywords `first` and `second` are available to access the content of the two hierarchical fields.

 The metadata mapping to EAD and METS/MODS is then configured.
 The first hierarchical field is defined in `<firstField>`, `<secondField>` optionally contains the content of the second field.
 If only one field is used, it can be deactivated using `enabled="false"`.
 Additional, permanently defined columns can be configured using `<additionalField>`.
 Here, the heading of the column must be specified in the `column` attribute.
 The other configuration options are identical to the other two.
 The `metadataField` field defines the metadata to be used within the METS/MODS file.
 The corresponding field in the EAD node is defined in `eadField` and `level` specifies the area in which the metadata is located.
+In `authorityColumn`, a column can optionally be defined that contains authority data for the field.
+This authority data is then not imported as separate fields, but belongs to the current metadata.
+Where possible, complete URIs should be used here, not just numbers.

 In addition, a field must be marked as `identifier="true"`.
 The content of this field must be unique for each line within the document and is used for the `id` of the EAD nodes and the metadata `NodeId`.
 It is used to link EAD nodes and Goobi processes.

+There are several ways to import persons or entities.
+Names can either be listed in a single column and split into different name parts during import, or a separate column can be used for each name part.
+The role to be used can either be configured fixed or defined in a separate column.
+Different roles can be set for METS and EAD.